gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 ## Rulings

+## "Question" De-Overloading

+The word "question" is significantly overloaded in the current rule book.
+We're going to try to de-overload it by splitting its usage among the following terms:

+**Question**
+: Everything (type, ref, question text, answer text, question number, etc.)

+**Answer**
+: Everything the quizzer says (answer, remaining question, ref, etc.)

+**Question Text**
+: The full question text of the question

+**Answer Text**
+: The full answer text of the question

+**Read Question**
+: Everything the QM says (excluding prompts and rulings)

+**Number**
+: The identification of which question we are on in a quiz.
+A question number may be numeric or alphanumeric.

+**Numeric**
+: A question number with only numbers.

+**Alphanumeric**
+: A question number with numbers and letters.

 ### Context
 : Limited to five verses before or after the verse.
 On all question types, a quizzer cannot automatically be ruled out of context by a single word, even if it is a unique word.
 Rather, the quizzer must say a complete thought or phrase that conclusively puts them out of context.